[ Printer Friendly Version ] [ Report Abuse ]

 “Yes,” Catherine said.
 “That’s what she said.
 She needed stitches and a rabies shot.”

 Rachael nodded.
-She knew enough about the muggle world to vaguely understand what Catherine was talking about.
+She knew enough about the muggle world to vaguely understand the magical equivalent to the treatment Catherine was describing.
 “Well?
 What happened?”

 Catherine licked her lips.
 “I heard a rustling in the bushes, and then something jumped out at me.
 It came at me, it bit me, and I kicked it.
 Then it ran away.”